definedrisk/petzold-pw5e/CD-ROM/README.md

 ### Hellowin

+#### Changes

 1. *Project Properties -> C/C++ -> Code Generation -> Enable Minimal Rebuild = No (/Gm-)*
 1. *Project Properties -> C/C++ -> General -> Debug Information Format = Program Database (/Zi)*

 #### Comments

 *RegisterClassEx* function and *WNDCLASSEX* structure are now used giving some extra functionality.
 The *GetLastError* function is used establish a reason for failure if *RegisterClass* return value is zero.

-Note that:
+Note from Microsoft Documentation of *RegisterClass* that:

 > All window classes that an application registers are unregistered when it terminates.
 >